-This milk is low in short-chain fatty acids.
-But it has high levels of long-chain fatty acids.
-Unsaturated fatty acids like linoleic acid are abundant, which is why camel milk has a better health quotient (7).
+This milk contains low amounts of short-chain fatty acids but high amounts of long-chain fatty acids.
+Unsaturated fatty acids like linoleic acid are abundant, which is why camel milk has a better health quotient (9).

-There is not enough evidence to prove the side effects of camel milk.
-Probably because it has fewer impurities when compared to other sources, there are almost no reports of toxicity.
+There is not enough evidence to state the side effects of camel milk.
+This is probably because of the fewer impurities it contains when compared to other milk sources.
+Camel milk has almost no reports of toxicity.

 But a major downside could be its price.
 Camel milk has high production costs.
 Some countries might have to pay hefty taxes to import them.

 Moreover, it has low shelf life.
 Yogurt and curd from camel milk also take longer to process and set.